 Because again, actions have consequences.

-This has got we've got to have some kind of consequences for this.
+We've got to have some kind of consequences for this.

-We're talking to Congressman Buddy Carter, Georgia U.S. representative, recently entered the race for U.S. Senate.
+We're talking to Congressman Buddy Carter, Georgia U.S. Representative, recently entered the race for U.S. Senate.

-We wish him the best of luck, and thank you so much for taking the time to join us today, Congressman.
+And thank you so much for taking the time to join us today, Congressman.

 I appreciate you.